-But, he held that Aadhaar couldn’t be made mandatory by CBSE, NEET, UGC as they are neither services nor benefits by the State.
-Similarly, Aadhaar couldn’t be made mandatory for children under Sarva Siksha Scheme, as elementary education is not a state benefit but an entitlement.
+But, he held that Aadhaar could not be made mandatory by CBSE, NEET, UGC as they are neither services nor benefits by the State.
+Similarly, he held that Aadhaar could not be made mandatory for children under the Sarva Siksha Scheme, as elementary education is not a state benefit but an entitlement.

 Justice Ashok Bhushan wrote a concurring judgment.
 He concurred with Justice Sikri’s majority opinion in so far as he upheld the constitutionality of the Act.
 He differed on the constitutional validity of specific provision within the Act.
 Justice Bhushan took a more conservative stance.
 Unlike Sikri, he upheld Sections 33, 47 and Rule 9 of the PLMA.